3drobotics/solodevguide/book/example-dronekit.md

 time.sleep(5)
 ```

 The `connect()` method returns a Vehicle class with attributes initially set to `None`.
-We normally wait a few seconds after connecting to allow these to be populated from recieved MAVLink messages.
+We normally wait a few seconds after connecting to allow these to be populated from received MAVLink messages.